lima21bd/Jigsaw-Unintended-Bias-in-Toxicity-ClassificationJigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

   * Submission File Creation

 - [x] Submission.csv

+  I submitted this file on the kaggle competition to get accuracy score.

 - [x] Report.pdf

   This document contains Abstract, Methodology, Result Analysis for this project.